mikaelmello/inquire/README.md

 For example, in the `complex_autocompletion.rs` example file, the `FilePathCompleter` scans the file system based on the current text input, storing a list of paths that match the current text input.

 Everytime `get_suggestions` is called, the method returns the list of paths that match the user input.
 When the user presses the autocompletion hotkey, the `FilePathCompleter` checks whether there is any path selected from the list, if there is, it decides to replace the current text input for it.
 The interesting piece of functionality is that if there isn't a path selected from the list, the `FilePathCompleter` calculates the longest common prefix amongst all scanned paths and updates the text input to an unambiguous new value.
-Similar how terminals work when traversing paths.
+Similar to how terminals work when traversing paths.

 ### Default behaviors